joohoi/ffuf-workshop/README.md

 # fuzz through all potential combinations of web path, parameter name and the SSTI payload
 # note the -mr parameter detection rule here
-ffuf -v -w inscope_paths.txt:PATH -w custom_keys:KEY -w ssti.txt:VALUE -mr 'random25random' -o target_ffuf.json -u 'PATH?KEY=VALUE'
+ffuf -v -w inscope_paths.txt:PATH -w custom_keys.txt:KEY -w ssti.txt:VALUE -mr 'random25random' -o target_ffuf.json -u 'PATH/?KEY=VALUE'

 # Use jq to parse the ffuf results. note the -e flag that causes jq to write exit code based on result
 # so we can detect if there were findings or not.
 Store the return code to a variable "retVal"